Tide of birdsong washing over the pillow,

 morning light zebrastriping the wall.

 I surface to bubbles of drowsy excitement

-drifting from under the bed.
+drifting up from under the bed.

 The old dog is dreamhunting again.

-Fug of ancient canine wafts up
+Fug of ancient canine wafts up,

-like a comfortable, friendly embrace.
+a friendly embrace.

 The world is at peace.